Computation of orders and cycle lengths of automorphisms of finite solvable groups: Details on and correctness proofs for Algorithms and

 \begin{enumerate} \item Use any of the available polynomial-time algorithms to compute a basis change matrix $T$ such that $T^{-1}MT$ is in rational canonical form.
-One example of such an algorithm is the basic one described in \cite[Section 12.2, pp.~481f.]{DF04a} (in the GAP implementations of our algorithm, we use an implementation of that algorithm by Hulpke); a more efficient variant is discussed in \cite[Chapter 9]{Sto00a}. \item The cycle length of the zero vector under $\A_{t,M}$ then is the same as its cycle length under $\A_{T^{-1}t,T^{-1}MT}$, which in turn is the least common multiple of the cycle lengths of the zero vector in the subspaces of $V$ corresponding to the companion matrix blocks of $T^{-1}MT$ under the respective restrictions of $\A_{T^{-1}t,T^{-1}MT}$.
-It therefore suffices to consider the case where $M$ is the companion matrix of a monic polynomial $P\in\IF_p[X]$. \item In that case, the action of $M$ on $\IF_p^d$ is isomorphic to the one of the multiplication by $X$ modulo $P$ on the quotient algebra $\IF_p[X]/(P)$, with an isomorphism given by the map $\pi_P:(a_1,\ldots,a_d)\mapsto\sum_{l=0}^{d-1}{a_{l+1}X^l}+(P)$.
-Hence we will actually compute the cycle length of the zero element $(P)\in\IF_p[X]/(P)$ under the bijective affine map $F+(X)\mapsto \pi_P(t)+XF+(P)$ on $\IF_p[X]/(P)$. \item To this end, factor $P$ in $\IF_p[X]$, yielding $P=\prod_{j=1}^n{Q_j^{m_j}}$ with $Q_j\in\IF_p[X]$ irreducible.
-For the sake of unambiguousness and to make the algorithms deterministic, say we use Berlekamp's algorithm from \cite{Ber67a} for this; for the later theoretical complexity analysis, we will instead assume that Berlekamp's Las Vegas factorization algorithm with expected running time polynomial in the input size (see \cite{Ber70a} and \cite[Section 3]{VP01a}) is used.
-Now set $R_j:=Q_j^{m_j}$ and, writing $t=(t_1,\ldots,t_d)$, set $S:=\sum_{l=0}^{d-1}{t_{l+1}X^l}\in\IF_p[X]$.
-Then by the Chinese Remainder Theorem, the cycle length of the zero vector under $A$ is the least common multiple of the cycle lengths of the zero vectors in the quotients $\IF_p[X]/(R_j)$ under $F\mapsto S+XF+(R_j)$, for $j=1,\ldots,n$.
-It therefore suffices to consider the case where $P=Q^m$ is a power of an irreducible polynomial $Q\in\IF_p[X]$. \item In that case, if $S=0$, then the cycle length clearly is $1$, so assume that $S\not=0$.
-Consider the affine map $A:F\mapsto X\cdot F+S$ on $\IF_p[X]$.
-By induction on $n\in\IN$, it is easy to show that $A^n(0)=S\cdot(1+X+\cdots+X^{n-1})$, so the cycle length on the quotient algebra $\IF_p[X]/(Q^m)$ in which we are interested is the smallest $n\in\IN^+$ such that $S(1+X+\cdots+X^{n-1})\equiv 0\Mod{Q^m}$, which by multiplying both congruence sides by $X-1$ is equivalent to $S\cdot(X^n-1)\equiv 0\Mod{Q^{m+\delta_{Q,X-1}}}$.
-Set $v:=\nu_Q(S)$, and note that $0\leq v<m$.
-The last congruence is equivalent to $X^n-1\equiv 0\Mod{Q^{m-v+\delta_{Q,X-1}}}$, and the smallest such $n\in\IN^+$ is by definition just the order of the polynomial $Q^{m-v+\delta_{Q,X-1}}$, which we compute following \cite[Theorems 3.8 and 3.9 and p.~87, below Theorem 3.11]{LN97a}; note that this requires us to factor the integers $p^{d_{i,j}}-1$, where $d_{i,j}$ denotes the degree of $Q_{i,j}$, which we do as described above. \end{enumerate}
+One example of such an algorithm is the basic one described in \cite[Section 12.2, pp.~481f.]{DF04a} (in the author's GAP implementations of Algorithms \ref{algo1} and \ref{algo2}, an implementation of that algorithm by Hulpke is used); a more efficient variant is discussed in \cite[Chapter 9]{Sto00a}. \item The cycle length of the zero vector under $\A_{t,M}$ then is the same as its cycle length under $\A_{T^{-1}t,T^{-1}MT}$, which in turn is the least common multiple of the cycle lengths of the zero vector in the subspaces of $V$ corresponding to the companion matrix blocks of $T^{-1}MT$ under the respective restrictions of $\A_{T^{-1}t,T^{-1}MT}$.
+It therefore suffices to consider the case where $M$ is the companion matrix of a monic polynomial $P\in\IF_p[x]$, with $x$ being a variable. \item In that case, the action of $M$ on $\IF_p^d$ is isomorphic to the one of the multiplication by $x$ modulo $P$ on the quotient algebra $\IF_p[x]/(P)$, with an isomorphism given by the map $\pi_P:(a_1,\ldots,a_d)\mapsto\sum_{\ell=0}^{d-1}{a_{\ell+1}x^{\ell}}+(P)$.
+Hence we will actually compute the cycle length of the zero element $(P)\in\IF_p[x]/(P)$ under the bijective affine map $F+(P)\mapsto \pi_P(t)+xF+(P)$ on $\IF_p[x]/(P)$. \item To this end, factor $P$ in $\IF_p[x]$, yielding $P=\prod_{j=1}^r{Q_j^{m_j}}$, where the $Q_j\in\IF_p[x]$ are irreducible and pairwise distinct.
+For the sake of unambiguousness and to make the algorithms deterministic, say we use Berlekamp's algorithm from \cite{Ber67a} for this; for the later theoretical complexity analysis, we will instead assume that Berlekamp's Las Vegas factorization algorithm with expected running time polynomial in the input size (see \cite{Ber70a} and \cite[Section 3]{GP01a}) is used.
+Now set $R_j:=Q_j^{m_j}$ and, writing $t=(t_1,\ldots,t_d)$, set $S:=\sum_{\ell=0}^{d-1}{t_{\ell+1}x^{\ell}}\in\IF_p[x]$.
+Then by the Chinese Remainder Theorem, the cycle length of the zero vector under $A$ is the least common multiple of the cycle lengths of the zero vectors in the quotients $\IF_p[x]/(R_j)$ under $F+(R_j)\mapsto S+xF+(R_j)$, for $j=1,\ldots,r$.
+It therefore suffices to consider the case where $P=Q^m$ is a power of an irreducible polynomial $Q\in\IF_p[x]$. \item In that case, if $S=0$, then the cycle length is $1$, so assume that $S\not=0$.
+Consider the affine map $A:F\mapsto x\cdot F+S$ on $\IF_p[x]$.
+By induction on $n\in\IN$, it is easy to show that $A^n(0)=S\cdot(1+x+x^2+\cdots+x^{n-1})$, so the cycle length on the quotient algebra $\IF_p[x]/(Q^m)$ in which we are interested is the smallest $n\in\IN^+$ such that